 This is great news for anyone interested in significantly improving their health.

 To better understand the importance of omega-3s, let’s take a step back and fully understand how all of this happens in the body.

 What Exactly Are Omega-3 Fatty Acids?

 - ALA (alpha-linolenic acid) – ALA supports heart health and creates beneficial brain cholesterol.
 ALA needs to be converted to EPA and DHA to be used but your body is inefficient in this process.
-The person need sufficient levels on vitamin B1, B6, zinc and magnesium for the conversion to be fully efficient.
+The person needs sufficient levels on vitamin B1, B6, zinc, and magnesium for the conversion to be fully effective.

 - EPA (eicosapentaenoic acid) – EPA is responsible for reducing inflammation, supporting heart health, and improving mood.

 - DHA (docosahexaenoic acid) – Of all the omega-3s, DHA gets by far the most attention for its role in brain function.
 DHA is also important in maintaining your retinas.